-Making the most energy conversion efficient solar cell requires careful inspection of the materials used to make them and of the fabrication processes along the entire production chain.
-Identifying the causes of efficiency losses and developing ways to mitigate or eliminate them is the work our group focuses on, and SPREE is a world-leader in this kind of characterisation and inspection of solar PV devices.
+Making the most energy-conversion efficient solar cell requires careful inspection of the materials used to make them and of the fabrication processes along the entire production chain.
+Identifying the causes of efficiency losses in solar cells, and developing ways to mitigate or eliminate them, is an area of our research focus.

 If you’re interested in becoming a postgraduate research candidate at SPREE, please connect with us.
 We also welcome partnerships with industry and would love to talk to you.